 “Aida was flamboyant and hilarious.
 We thoroughly enjoyed ourselves!”

 Topic-Linked and Reading for Pleasure initiatives

 The team have delivered numerous school events in the Guille-Allès Library this year, including Victorian, Stone Age, and Tudor themed visits.
 Throughout the year the team have also worked hard supporting the recognised national library awards by offering weekly sessions in schools to maximise engagement and introduce children to a varied range of new and exciting fiction and non-fiction.

 The team ran a variety of initiatives over the year to boost reading for pleasure, including online author events in schools, book genre tasting sessions, and engaging ‘Breakout Box’ sessions to introduce students to our services.

 The Schools Team continued to bridge annual support for the Summer Reading Challenge by maximising the promotion of the Challenge across the island through all-school assemblies, building excitement in the lead-up to the holidays.

 Over the summer the team supported Castel School in the refurbishment of their school library, while Alan Nel and Neil Torode continued to help support our off-island schools by offering a comprehensive schedule of sessions during a successful one day visit to St Anne’s School in Alderney.

 4 Future Plans

-Whatever happens in 2021, we will continue to work hard to grow the library service and serve our community, and keep looking ahead to make plans for how the service can evolve in the future.
+Whatever happens in 2022, we will continue striving to grow the library service and do the best we can for our community, and keep looking ahead to make plans for how the service can evolve in the future.